2022 Big East Conference men's soccer season

 The 2022 Big East Conference men's soccer season was the tenth season for the newly realigned Big East Conference.
 Including the history of the original Big East Conference, this was the 27th season of men's soccer under the "Big East Conference" name.

-Previous season

 Coaching changes

 There were two head coaching change ahead of the 2022 season.
 Longtime UConn head coach, Ray Reid retired after coaching the program for 24 years.
 Former Northeastern head coach, Chris Gbandi, was hired to replace the outgoing Reid.
 After 12 seasons, Xavier head coach, Andy Fleming agreed to mutually terminate his contract with the university.
 Fleming was replaced by John Higgins, who had previously coached at the University of Indianapolis.